SlavSquatSuperstar/mayonez-engine-2d/README.md

 ### Acknowledgements

-A massive, heartfelt thanks goes out to the following people and resources for inspiration and guidance:
+A massive, heartfelt thanks goes out to the following people, groups, and resources for inspiration and guidance.

 - [GamesWithGabe](https://youtube.com/c/GamesWithGabe): For continuously keeping me motivated to work on my engine, no matter how much frustration debugging causes me.